I thought I was raising culturally literate kids.

 Candyman (1992)

 Listen.
 I’m not into horror movies at all.
 However — my husband insisted that I add this film to the list!
-With my kids firmly in their teenage years, they are ready for a classic horror film.
-Enter the 1992 movie Candyman.
-This story of a knife-wielding psychopath, played by Tony Todd, is just the urban legend they are ready to watch.
-And they totally can… with their father
+Tony Todd delivers a chilling performance in this urban legend horror film layered with commentary about race and myth.
+Not my personal favourite genre but undeniably part of the decade’s impact.
+With my kids firmly in their teenage years, this is just Black film they are ready to watch.
+And they totally can – with their father.